wren-lang/wren/doc/site/syntax.markdown

 Scripts are stored in plain text files with a `.wren` file extension.
 Wren does not compile ahead of time: programs are run directly from source, from top to bottom like a typical scripting language.
-(Internally, programs are compiled to bytecode for efficiency, but that's an implementation detail).
+(Internally, programs are compiled to bytecode for efficiency, but that's an implementation detail.)

 ## Comments